Get a DUI Lawyer in Spokane for Your DUI Case Consultation

 A once in a lifetime opportunity to avoid a conviction for DUI and the jail and fines accompanying a conviction.
 It is based upon stipulation of suffering from an alcohol or drug dependency, agreeing to a two year treatment program, five total years of probation and carrying an Ignition Interlock Device for a period of at least one year, depending upon prior history.

-What You Need to Know to Succeed
+What You Need to Know to Succeed in Your DUI Case

 The following is a general roadmap to success navigating through a DUI charge.
 The list is non-exhaustive and hiring the right DUI defense attorney can ease the stress involved with this situation.

 Take a deep breath.

 Realize you will get through this, but you can’t bury your head in the sand.
 A DUI is a problem that will not just go away on its own.
 You and your DUI defense attorney have to take action.

 Get your vehicle out of impound as soon as possible.